The Most Iconic Movie & TV Proposals We've Ever Seen

 When exes Charlotte and Harry found themselves at the same singles mixer, it only took a few seconds for them to realize they were meant to be together, diamond ring and all.
 Charlotte's hopeless romantic mentality made her fictional engagement to Harry that much sweeter.

 Kurt and Blaine, Glee

 What else would you expect from a Glee proposal?
-Blaine surprises Kurt with all of his McKinley High friends, Dalton friends and other show choir competitors.
+To pop the question, Blaine surprises Kurt with all of his McKinley High friends, as well as their fellow show choir competitors.
 All the while, there's dancing, flying rose petals and a lovely rendition of "All You Need Is Love."
-When the performance is over, Blaine tells Kurt that his soul, "knew that [their] hands were meant to hold each other fearlessly and forever."
+When the performance is over, Blaine tells Kurt that his soul "knew that [their] hands were meant to hold each other fearlessly and forever."
 Can someone pass the tissues, please?

 Jim and Pam, The Office

 Marriage is all about meeting each other halfway, and nobody demonstrates that more than Jim and Pam in The Office.
 When Jim insists that she meet him halfway between New York City and Scranton, Pennsylvania, at a gas station in the pouring rain, she's not too happy.
 "Hey!
 This is not halfway!" she yells.
 "I did the math.
 I had to drive way longer than you."
 Smiling, he gets down on one knee and asks her to marry him.
 Of all the iconic TV show proposals in history, this is one of *the* most memorable.